ku-nlp/ChatCollectionFramework/doc/manual.md

 - archives

-The location on disk where the dialgos will be archived.
+The location on disk where the dialogs will be archived.

 - web_context